This article is an analysis of “The Power Of Wholeness And Healing: Ho’oponopono”

 A lil background

-In PEQ we lump evaluation and moral judgement into the same general category as something to be shifted into recognition of needs and feelings, leading to acceptance (not agreement or condoning).
+In PEQ we lump evaluation and moral judgement into the same general category as ways of interacting to be shifted away from and into recognition of needs and feelings, leading to acceptance, not condoning, agreement, or disagreement).

 So for example, we don’t say either “I’m bad,” “I’m good,” “You are smart!”
 “You are stupid,” “He is handsome,” “She is ugly,” “He is wrong,” or “She is right.”